frostoven/Cosmosis/CONTRIBUTING.md

 shouldn't exceed 1 million verts.

 Where keeping under 1 million verts is possible:
-* A small to medium sized space ship.
+* A small to medium sized spaceship.
 Subtle details can be replaced with normal maps, bevels with more than 2 divisions can't be seen anyway, subsurf modifiers should have geo cleaned up with tools like hardops, etc.